nadeesha/structlm/README.md

 - **Compact schema definition**: StructLM uses a proprietary object notation that is more compact and is more token-efficient than JSON schemas.

 - **Clear and readable**: StructLM's schema definition is human-readable, and is more similar to natural TypeScript syntax.
+See [SPECIFICATION.md](SPECIFICATION.md) for the full specification.

 - **More expressive validation**: Validations are defined as functions, and are serialized to be sent to LLMs.